Amisor/SNVcalling_Nextflow/README.md

 To make these changes:

--Open the nextflow.config file.
+*Open the nextflow.config file.
--Adjust the outDir parameter to the desired output directory.
+*Adjust the outDir parameter to the desired output directory.
--Update paths or names for input files under the relevant sections.
+*Update paths or names for input files under the relevant sections.
-These changes allow users to customize the pipeline to suit their specific hardware and data requirements.

 ## Not Downloading FASTQ Files